University of Nebraska-Lincoln

 THE FUNGAL ECOLOGY LAB

-Exploring the Evolution and Diversity of Soil-Borne Fungal Pathogens
+Exploring the Evolution and Diversity of Fungal Pathogens

-The Fungal Ecology Research Lab is directed by Dr. Teddy Garcia-Aroca.
+The Fungal Ecology Research Lab is directed by Dr. Teddy Garcia-Aroca, an assistant professor, quantitative fungal ecologist, and instructor in the Department of Plant Pathology at UNL.
 Our lab's research intersects the multidisciplinary fields of biological sciences, microbiology, and bioinformatics, with a focus on fungal plant pathogens.

 Our research spans multiple dimensions, including the evolution of pathogen populations, host range, ecological niche adaptation, and human-driven factors such as pathogen resistance to agricultural chemicals.
 We also explore the diversity of pathogens across ecosystems, the variety of secondary metabolites they produce, lifestyle transitions, survival strategies, pathogen-pathogen interactions, and their roles in community ecology.